Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 Let us assume that $q(F)\cap P_{p(\tilde{v})}$ does not minimize $\theta$.
 Then there is another face $F'$ of $\sigma_\mcl{W}$ such that $q(F')\cap P_{p(\tilde{v})}$ minimizes $\theta$, and $(w_1-q(\tilde{v}))\cdot \theta<0$ for any $w_1\in \mrm{relint}(q(F')\cap P_{p(\tilde{v})})$.
 Since $q(\tilde{v})+1\cdot (w_1-q(\tilde{v}))=w_1$ is inside $P_{p(\tilde{v})}$, the convexity of $P_{p(\tilde{v})}$ implies that the limit for the 1-PS corresponding to $w_1$ exists and thus $F$ is not in $\Sigma_\theta$ by the numerical criterion.

-Conversely, if $q(F)\cap P_{p(\tilde{v})}$ minimizes $\theta$, then $q(F)\cap P_{p(\tilde{v})}$ is a face of $P_{p(\tilde{v})}$ having $\{\theta=(\text{the minimal value})\}\subset\Theta$ as the supporting hyperplane.
+Conversely, if $q(F)\cap P_{p(\tilde{v})}$ minimizes $\theta$, then $q(F)\cap P_{p(\tilde{v})}$ is a face of $P_{p(\tilde{v})}$ having $\{\theta=(\text{the minimal value})\}\subset \Theta^\vee$ as the supporting hyperplane.
 Therefore, $(w-q(\tilde{v}))\cdot \theta\ge0$ for any $w\in P_{p(\tilde{v})}$ and $F$ is in $\Sigma_\theta$ by the numerical criterion again.

-\begin{rem} Whenever we are given an affine toric variety and a subtorus of the big torus, the similar statement to the above proposition applies to compute the semistable locus of the given toric variety with respect to a character of the subtorus. \end{rem}
+\begin{rem} Whenever we are given an affine toric variety and a subtorus of the big torus, the similar statement to the above proposition applies to compute the semistable locus of the given toric variety with respect to a character of the subtorus.
+A description of the fan of the GIT quotient is also given in \cite[\S3]{CM}. \end{rem}